F7 error — stuck button

 How Much Does This Repair Cost?

-DIY parts for this repair — typically a replacement control board or keypad membrane — usually run between $30 and $80.
-A professional service call for the same fix generally costs $150 to $300, including labor.
-Tackling this repair yourself can save you $100 or more.
+DIY parts for this repair — typically a replacement control board or keypad membrane — generally range from $30 to $80.
+A professional service call for the same fix usually costs $150 to $300, including labor.
+By tackling this repair yourself, you can save $100 or more.

-Before you spend money on a full control board, it’s worth ruling out the membrane keypad itself — and that’s exactly what these GODIYMODULES 1-Key Membrane Switch Keypads help you do.
+Before spending money on a full control board, it’s smart to rule out the membrane keypad itself — and that’s exactly what these GODIYMODULES 1-Key Membrane Switch Keypads help you with.
 I keep a pack of these on my bench specifically for continuity testing suspect keys before condemning an expensive board.
-Press the switch, check resistance — if it’s shorted at rest, you’ve found your F7 culprit.
-At a few dollars for five, this is the cheapest diagnostic step in the whole repair and one I genuinely never skip.
+Simply press the switch, check the resistance — if it’s shorted at rest, you’ve found your F7 culprit.
+At just a few dollars for five, this is the most affordable diagnostic step in the whole repair, and it’s one I genuinely never skip.

 Frequently Asked Questions